pathwaycom/llm-app/examples/pipelines/demo-question-answering/README.md

 # Pathway RAG app with always up-to-date knowledge

-This demo shows how to create a RAG application using [Pathway](https://github.com/pathwaycom/pathway) that provides always up-to-date knowledge to your LLM without the need for a separate ETL.
+This demo shows how to create a real-time RAG application using [Pathway](https://github.com/pathwaycom/pathway) that provides always up-to-date knowledge to your LLM without the need for a separate ETL.

 You can have a preview of the demo [here](https://pathway.com/solutions/ai-pipelines).